 An SLA outlines exactly what customers can expect, how quickly issues will be addressed, who’s responsible, and what quality of service should be delivered.

-Definition of an SLA in customer service
+What is an SLA in customer service?

 It’s a contract with a particular set of customer service standards concerning support, as well as what happens when those standards are not met.